Distances

 - Culham Lock 64.7

-Not much here except a car park and a café.
+Not much here except a car park.
 Culham railway station is halfway between here and Clifton Hampden where trains run to Oxford and Reading, but not on Sundays!
+Nor is the station directly accessible from the Thames Path.

 - Clifton Hampden 67.9

 The pretty village of Clifton Hampden lies on the left bank.
 There is a general stores here (closes at noon on weekends).
 On the other side of the river (right bank) lies the Barley Mow which serves meals daily.
-From Clifton Hampden you can walk to Culham railway station where trains run to Oxford and Reading (no service on Sundays).
+From Clifton Hampden you can walk back along the road to Culham railway station where trains run to Oxford and Reading (no service on Sundays).

 - Days Lock/Little Wittenham 70.3